What is eye infection?

 Eye PictureThe eye has a number of components which include but are not limited to the cornea, iris, pupil, lens, retina, macula, optic nerve, choroid and vitreous.
 See a picture of the Eye and learn more about the health topic.

 Eye Conditions QuizWhat do you know about your eyes?
 Take this quick quiz to learn about a range of eye diseases and conditions.

 Eye Herpes (Ocular Herpes)Herpes of the eye occurs due to herpes simplex virus-1 (HSV-1).
 Symptoms of herpes of the eye include pain in and around the eye, rash or sores on the eyelids, redness, swelling, and cloudiness of the cornea.

 How Do You Treat a Swollen Eyelid?Your eyelids might swell due to local infection, trauma, or any other illness, where fluid builds up in the entire body.
 Depending on the cause, one or both eyelids may become swollen.

-Pink Eye SlideshowTrying to get rid of pink eye?
-If you woke up with crusty eyelids and red, swollen eyes, you may have pink eye also called conjunctivitis.
-Find out how to diagnose and treat pink eye.
+Pink Eye SlideshowHow do you get pink eye?
+And how contagious is pinkeye?
+If you woke up with crusty eyelids and red, swollen eyes, you may have conjunctivitis.
+Learn about eye drops and home remedies for pink eye.